Fazelmohammadii/MasterThesisProject/scripts/README.md

 ```r
 Rscript scripts/ModelTraining.R
 ```

-## Notes

-- Ensure that all dependencies are installed before running the scripts.
-Refer to `requirements.txt` for a list of required R packages.
-- Review each script's header comments for detailed usage instructions and parameters.
-- The scripts are designed to be run in sequence, starting with `PreProcessing.R` and ending with `ModelTraining.R`.

 This directory is an integral part of the thesis project, providing the necessary scripts to preprocess data, analyze mutations, engineer features, and develop machine learning models.